rssysu/AgroMind/images/readme.md

-you can place the pictures here.
+you can put the images in this directory.